Mark Satin: New Age Politics, the book

 Among conservative Christians, there are cultural, political, and moral objections.
 Attorney Constance Cumbey warns that the book can be "seductive" to those who lack an adequate Biblical education.
 Theologians Tim LaHaye and Ron Rhodes are convinced Satin wants a centralized and coercive world government.
+Religious writers Jeff Myers and David A. Noebel are troubled by Satin's assertion that getting in touch with one's self might be an "evolutionary imperative".
 Moral philosopher Douglas Groothuis says Satin's vision is unsound because it lacks an absolute standard of good and evil.

 Among left-leaning academics, criticism focuses on Satin's theoretical underpinnings.
 Political scientist Michael Cummings takes issue with the idea that consciousness is ultimately determining.
 Science-and-society professor David Hess rejects the idea that economic class analysis should give way to psychocultural class analysis.
+A book from MIT Press says Satin promoted a superficially subversive but in fact ineffective "new form of individualized, self-help politics".”
 A lengthy, systemic critique of New Age Politics, by communication studies professor Dana L. Cloud, accuses it of employing a "therapeutic rhetoric[] generated to console activists after the failure of post-1968 revolutionary movements and to legitimate participation in liberal politics".
+Feminist scholar Greta Gaard says simply, "Satin's antileftism pervades his New Age Politics".